mengmwang/GS-Virtual-Internship/README.md

 # GS-Virtual-Internship

+This repository contains the submitted files of the various tasks assigned by Goldman Sachs Excel Skills for Business Virtual Internship.

+**Tools**
+- Excel

-**Goldman Sachs Excel Skills for Business Virtual Experience Program @Forage**
+**Goldman Sachs Excel Skills for Business Virtual Experience Program @ Forage**

-*Personal solutions for task 1 to task 5*
+Personal solutions for task 1 to task 5

 Task 1 Basic Excel Skills